mithem/helix-cli/masterplan.md

       - Description
       - Date/time due (to remind)
       - Deadline
-      - Children: list(Tasks, Projects)
+      - Children: list(Tasks)
   - State (upcoming, due (actually right now), completed, canceled)
     - If state == completed || canceled, then the date when it was ticked/scrubbed should be added as state_updated
-- Project
-  - Title
-  - ID
-    - Optional:
-      - Description
-      - Date/time due (to remind)
-      - Deadline
-      - Children: list(Tasks, Projects)
-    - State (upcoming, due (actually right now), completed, canceled)

 #### Commands

 It doesn‘t matter whether commands like "Helix add" are written like "hEliX aDd".
-The same rule applies for the user searching for a task/project by name; When adding Tasks/Projects the input IS case-sensitive.
+The same rule applies for the user searching for a task by name; When adding Tasks the input IS case-sensitive.

 - Helix
   - Helix: Show current status with due tasks, planned for today